francomartinezGL/angular-poc/README.md

-# FormNgBootstrap
+# Angular-POC

+This POC implements some concepts in order to show a basic idea of some elements.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.
+It's a Single Page Application using generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.

+Some elements are: template-driven forms, some third-party controls, bootstrap 4, SCSS Themes, Data Export , DragDrop, Log Service, and more.

+## Installing Angular CLI

+Install the CLI using the [npm package manager](https://www.npmjs.com/get-npm).
+From you Terminal, Run `npm install -g @angular/cli`.

+## Packages Installation

+From you Terminal, inside this project folder, Run `npm install` to install all dependencies.

 ## Development server